- Getting started with Windows Phone

 On a SIM

-If both your old phone and your new phone use a SIM card, you can often move it to your new phone to import your contacts.
+If both your old phone and your new phone use a SIM card, you can often move the SIM card to your new phone to import your contacts.
 Learn how

 On your computer